Consultation on CUWLP benefit-based investment

-On Wednesday, 25 May at 10:30am we will host an online drop-in session.
-It is an opportunity for stakeholders to ask questions and seek clarifications about the consultation.
-The session will be recorded and transcribed for interested parties unable to attend on the day (the transcription will be available next week).
+On 25 May we hosted an online drop-in session for stakeholders to ask questions and seek clarifications about the consultation.
+The session was recorded and transcribed for interested parties unable to attend on the day (the transcription will be available next week).
 The session slides [ pdf 2.53 MB ] are also available.

 Under the new TPM, certain capex and opex costs of a BBI (the BBIs covered cost) must be recovered by Transpower from beneficiary customers through benefit-based charges (BBCs).

 CUWLP is considered a high value post-2019 BBI under the new TPM.
 As such, we have used the price-quantity method to determine beneficiary customers and calculate their starting BBI allocations.
 The price-quantity method is one of two standards methods for high-value BBIs, as outlined in the draft assumptions book we are also currently consulting on.